vs-uulm/nemesys/README.md

 **NEMETYL** is a novel method for discriminating protocol message types from each other.
 It uses structural features of binary protocols inferred by NEMESYS to accurately recognize structural patterns and cluster messages based on their common structure.

+**Network Message Field Type Classification** is the first generic method to analyze message field data types in unknown binary protocols by clustering of segments with the same data type as a kind of semantic deduction.

+**PCA for Network Message Segmentation** is a method to refine the approximation of the field inference.
+It uses principle component analysis (PCA) to discover linearly correlated variance between sets of message segments.
+We relocate the boundaries of the initial coarse segmentation to more accurately match with the true fields.

-NEMESYS, FMS, and NEMETYL are indented to be used as a library to be integrated into your own scripts.
+NEMESYS, FMS, NEMETYL, the Field Type Classification, and PCA-refined Segmentation are indented to be used as a library to be integrated into your own scripts.
 However, you can also use it interactively with your favorite python shell.
+Have a look into `nemesys.py`, `nemesys_fms.py`, `nemesys_pca-refinement.py`, `nemezero_pca-refinement.py`,
+`nemetyl_align-segments.py`, resp.
+`nemeftr-prod_cluster-segments.py`
-Have a look into `nemesys.py`, `nemesys_fms.py`, resp. `nemetyl_align-segments.py` to get an impression of the basic functionality and how to call it.
+ to get an impression of the basic functionality and how to call it.
+The other scrpts in `src/` show how other aspects of the contained methods can be used and explored.
+All of these scripts can be called with commane line parameters to immediately start analyzing protocol traces with the default settings also used in the published papers.